JPLMLIA/vercye_ops/docs/docs/Vercye/cli.md

 **Optional: Set up environemental defaults**

-If you have a system wide installation and want all studies to be saved in the same directory, create a `.env` file in the projects root.
-Add the line `STUDY_DIR=/path/to/studies/store`.
-You can then always omit the `--dir` option in the cli.
-You can also set defaults for `CHIRPS_DIR`, `NP_CACHE_DIR`, `ERA5_CACHE_DIR` for your met data storage paths.
+If you have a system wide installation and want all studies to be saved in the same directory, copy the `.env_example` file to `.env` in the projects root.
+And set the paths to your shared storage and cache directories.
+Then, you will not have to provide the `--dir` option in the following instructions.

 0. Activate your virtual environment with the `vercye` instalation (depending on your venv setup).
 E.g: